rdegraaf/Murderhoboz/Races/Races.md

 groups where they can support each others' offspring.

 This process puts high metabolic demands on ignan females and frequently causes medical issues.
-Ignan females correspondingly have notably shorter life expectancies than males and higher dietary requirements.
+Ignan females correspondingly have notably shorter average life expectancies than males and higher dietary requirements.
 However, the birth ratio is nearly even.
 This would lead to a very skewed gender ratio later in life were it not for the violent or hazardous lifestyles of many male ignans.

 Hatchlings have large, toothy mouths and clawed limbs suitable for tearing their way out of their own eggs and for grasping and biting into ootes.
 These traits diminish as hatchlings grow up.